rdegges/rdegges-blog/articles/2012/how-to-have-fun-programming.md

 A big part of the fun in programming (for me) is learning new things--and one of the best ways to learn new things is to read and gain perspective.

-Be Mindful
+### Be Mindful

-![][6]
+![Ichigo Hollow Screaming][]

 As a large part of writing software is mental, consciously analyzing your thoughts and actions is incredibly important.

 Being mindful of what you're doing, why you're doing it, and generally keeping the *big picture* in mind will help you stay motivated, have fun, and truly enjoy your work.
 It's far too easy to get swept away in details of day-to-day implementation--only when you take a step back, and analyze your progress, can you truly take pride in your work (and enjoy it).

 No matter how frustrated, upset, or angry you are with your code--if you want to immediately feel better and be able to relax--think of the people you're writing your software for.
-When I'm feeling unmotivated, all it takes is a a few minutes of meditation on my purpose to get my hyped up inside, and propel me forward.
+When I'm feeling unmotivated, all it takes is a few minutes of meditation on my purpose to get my hyped up inside, and propel me forward.

-Talk With Other Hackers
+### Talk With Other Hackers

-![][7]
+![Renji Sketch][]

 No matter where you are in your programming career, you will have ups and downs.
 One of the best ways to continuously motivate and push yourself to new levels of skill is to hang out with other hackers like yourself.

 Surround yourself with others who have an extreme drive to learn new things and build awesome products--and their contagion will rub off on you.
 Having a group of supportive, like-minded friends can make an enormous difference in your personal development, happiness, and day-to-day satisfaction.

-In the off chance that you've read this far, and would like to hang out with some amazing hackers--you're formally invited to join \#heapify on irc.oftc.net (a public IRC channel).
+In the off chance that you've read this far, and would like to hang out with some amazing hackers--you're formally invited to join `#heapify` on `irc.oftc.net` (a public IRC channel).
 IRC has played a crucial role in my life, and many of the programmers I met years ago on IRC I'm still great friends with today.
 If you'd like to join a supportive group of enthusiastic developers, please drop by and say hi :)

-#### Tags

-programming, philosophy

-#### 9453 views and 13 responses

--   Jun 2 2012, 9:14 PM
-    campedersen (Twitter) responded:
-    This is awesome!
--   Jun 2 2012, 9:17 PM
-    Adam responded:
-    The only issue with this is none of it is specific to programming, or even engineering.
-It could apply to any academic, a health professional, etc.
--   Jun 2 2012, 10:37 PM
-    zaraki responded:
-    Amazing great analogy.....
-You code for fun
--   Jun 2 2012, 10:47 PM
-    Brian Cardarella responded:
-    Awesome illustrations! :)
--   Jun 3 2012, 12:42 AM
-    bweinerth (Twitter) responded:
-    Hey Randall, really good thoughts.
-I also think that reading is very important.\
-    It would be nice if you could provide us with a list of books that you've read or you can recommend.
--   Jun 3 2012, 7:32 AM

-    Dave Lehman responded:

-    Some great thoughts about coding.
-Thanks for sharing.

-    You mentioned the value of technical reading.
-What are some technical books or articles that you've found particularly useful?

--   Jun 3 2012, 7:40 AM
-    rameshnid (Twitter) responded:
-    Dude did you do the illustrations yourself?
-If, yes what tools did you use?
--   Jun 4 2012, 6:03 AM
-    StephenBallNC (Twitter) responded:
-    The Bleach guide to programming: I love it.
--   Jun 4 2012, 11:22 AM
-    Hertz responded:
-    Any suggestions for those "technical books"?
-I'm on my way to an intermediate hacker, really interested in learning those stuff.
--   Jun 4 2012, 10:35 PM
-    Kunal responded:
-    Hye...........
--   Jun 6 2012, 1:56 PM

-    Sam responded:

-    "The first step in achieving a warrior mindset is to understand that if you commit to something, you will do it--or you will die."

-    This is sort of a westernized PG-rated version of the samurai mindset.
-It wasn't just a way to say "persevere!".
-The warrior mindset was truly that if you failed your cause for any reason -- including factors completely out of your control -- the only way to maintain your honor was your own death.

-    A samurai would rush into certain death not because it offered any strategic advantage, but because this would lead to either "absolute victory" or "death", which were the only two acceptable outcomes.

-    I'm not sure any of this translates well to the modern era.
-(One of my Japanese Buddhist teachers says, "The samurai were stupid".)
-Do have any examples of someone who "battled" a program, "lost", and then "died", either literally or metaphorically?

--   Sep 20 2012, 6:23 AM
-    Adil responded:
-    really good thoughts. it can be applied to engineering and other dry subjects as well
--   Jan 7 2013, 10:56 AM
-    IhoTea responded:
-    Great illustrations!\
-    Let me put 2 cents about reading: no objection about good technical books reading.
-But the books published have one general drawback - they have a long term to be published.
-So some materials become obsolete.
-My greatest source of technical information are reliable sites on the topics - and it's much easier to find the issue in the internet than in a book.
-And the books take the 2nd place only ;)

-  [Previous]: ../../../posts/2012/06/heroku-isnt-for-idiots.html
-  [Index]: ../../../index-2.html
-  [Next]: ../../../posts/2012/05/django-and-ssl.html
-  []: ../../../image/2012/06/41699575-kenpachi.jpg
-  [1]: ../../../image/2012/06/41723995-byakuya.png
-  [2]: ../../../image/2012/06/41701517-kenpachi_sketch.jpg
-  [3]: ../../../image/2012/06/41723962-samurai_raing.jpg
-  [4]: ../../../image/2012/06/41724086-kenpachi_back.jpg
-  [5]: ../../../image/2012/06/41726016-ighigo.jpg
-  [6]: ../../../image/2012/06/41726313-hollow.jpg
-  [7]: ../../../image/2012/06/41726509-renji.jpg
+  [Kenpachi Sketch]: |filename|/images/2012/kenpachi-sketch.png "Kenpachi Sketch"
+  [Byakuya Sketch]: |filename|/images/2012/byakuya-sketch.png "Byakuya Sketch"
+  [Kenpachi Alternate Sketch]: |filename|/images/2012/kenpachi-alternate-sketch.png "Kenpachi Alternate Sketch"
+  [Kneeling Samurai Sketch]: |filename|/images/2012/kneeling-samurai-sketch.png "Kneeling Samurai Sketch"
+  [Kenpachi Back Sketch]: |filename|/images/2012/kenpachi-back-sketch.png "Kenpachi Back Sketch"
+  [Ichigo Hollow Sketch]: |filename|/images/2012/ichigo-hollow-sketch.png "Ichigo Hollow Sketch"
+  [Ichigo Hollow Screaming]: |filename|/images/2012/ichigo-hollow-screaming.png "Ichigo Hollow Screaming"
+  [Renji Sketch]: |filename|/images/2012/renji-sketch.png "Renji Sketch"